Tej Kohli is using his success to help rebuild people and communities around the world using novel new science and technologies.

 Exponential Human Impact

-Esports is the latest in a long line of ventures that Kohli began backing and investing in since the sale of his company in 2006.
+Esports is the latest in a long line of ventures that Kohli began backing and investing in since the sales of his companies.
 He says that his philosophy is to identify future growth trends and then get in early by investing heavily in return for a substantial stake.
 “For me it is all about exponential growth and positive human impact” says Kohli.

 Kohli bases his investment philosophy on the book ‘Bold: How to go big, create wealth and impact the world’ by Peter H Diamandis.
 “I look for the ‘six D’s’ of exponential growth.
 “If someone pitches to me in terms of the ‘six D’s’ and how my investment will positively impact thousands of people’s lives, then that get’s my attention very quickly.”